-In the training set, the C-index of the nomogram model was 0.873, and the AUC of the ROC curve was 0.876 (95% CI: 0.869-0.883) (Figure 3A).
-The sensitivity was 90.22%, the specificity was 75.33%, and the accuracy was 78.28%, indicating excellent discrimination ability of the model.
+In the training set, the C-index of the nomogram model was 0.873, and the AUC of the ROC curve was 0.876 (95% confidence interval [CI]: 0.869–0.883) (Figure 3A).
+The sensitivity was 90.22%, specificity was 75.33%, and accuracy was 78.28%, indicating excellent discriminative ability of the model.
 The calibration curve of the nomogram showed good agreement between the predicted and observed probabilities, with the curve generally located close to the reference line (Figure 3B).
-In addition, the H-L goodness-of-fit test yielded a P-value of 0.288, indicating no evidence of lack of fit between predicted and observed outcomes.
-DCA (Figure 3D) indicated that the nomogram provided meaningful clinical net benefit when the predicted risk threshold was greater than 0.3.
+In addition, the Hosmer–Lemeshow goodness-of-fit test yielded a P-value of 0.288, indicating no evidence of a lack of fit between predicted and observed outcomes.
+DCA (Figure 3D) demonstrated that the nomogram provided a meaningful clinical net benefit when the predicted risk threshold was greater than 0.3.
 The Brier score was 0.107, suggesting good overall predictive accuracy of the model.

-Validation of the Nomogram Model in the External Validation Set
+Validation of the nomogram model in the external validation set

-In the external validation set, the AUC of the nomogram model was 0.892 (95% CI: 0.883-0.901) (Figure 3C), with a sensitivity of 86.66%, specificity of 78.59%, and accuracy of 79.43%, indicating excellent discriminatory power.
-The Brier score was 0.071, indicating good overall probabilistic prediction accuracy.
+In the external validation set, the AUC of the nomogram model was 0.892 (95% CI: 0.883–0.901) (Figure 3C) and had a sensitivity of 86.66%, specificity of 78.59%, and accuracy of 79.43%, indicating excellent discriminatory power.
+The Brier score was 0.071, suggesting good overall probabilistic prediction accuracy.
 These results indicate that the nomogram model maintained good discrimination and predictive performance in an independent population.
 Importantly, the stable performance across the training and geographically distinct validation datasets suggests that the model has good generalizability for predicting UCB quality.

 Figure 3.
-Evaluation and validation of nomogram model for predicting the qualified umbilical cord blood quality
+Evaluation and validation of a nomogram model for predicting umbilical cord blood qualification.

-Sensitivity Analyses
+Sensitivity analyses

 Among the variables included in the prediction model, missingness was generally low.
-In the sensitivity analysis using complete-case data, the model showed similar discrimination (AUC = 0.863, 95% CI: 0.855-0.871) compared with the primary analysis based on the imputed dataset.
+In the sensitivity analysis using complete-case data, the model showed similar discrimination (AUC = 0.863, 95% CI: 0.855–0.871) to the primary analysis based on the imputed dataset.
 An additional LASSO model incorporating biologically plausible interaction terms was constructed to assess potential interaction effects.
-Compared with the main-effects model, the interaction model showed a reduction in deviance; however, this improvement did not reach statistical significance based on the likelihood ratio test (χ² = 16.81, df = 9, P = 0.052), suggesting that the inclusion of interaction terms did not provide a significant improvement in model fit.
-In terms of predictive performance, the interaction model showed similar calibration but a slightly lower AUC (0.864, 95% CI: 0.846-0.882) than the main-effects model.
+Compared with the main-effects model, the interaction model showed a reduction in deviance.
+However, this improvement did not reach statistical significance based on the likelihood ratio test (χ² = 16.81, df = 9, P = 0.052), suggesting that the inclusion of interaction terms did not significantly improve model fit.
+In terms of predictive performance, the interaction model showed similar calibration but a slightly lower AUC (0.864, 95% CI: 0.846–0.882) compared with the main-effects model.
 The DeLong test indicated a statistically significant difference (P = 0.024).
-Therefore, the main-effects model was retained because of its greater parsimony.
+Therefore, the main-effects model was retained due to its greater parsimony.

-Discussions
+Discussion

-The process of UCB collection poses no risk to the mother or infant, and it is rich in hematopoietic stem cells (HSCs) as well as various other progenitor cells, which possess significant regenerative potential and can play an important role in tissue repair.
+UCB collection poses no risk to the mother or infant, and cord blood is rich in hematopoietic stem cells and various other progenitor cells, which possess significant regenerative potential and can play a major role in tissue repair.
 Furthermore, the immune cells in UCB are in an immature state, exhibiting low immunogenicity.
-When used for autologous transplantation, no matching is required, effectively avoiding graft-versus-host disease (a-GVHD)[18,19].
-In recent years, UCB has become an important source of cells widely applied in the medical field.
-Establishing a methodology for analyzing the data of UCB donors and newborns can help optimize the resource management of public cord blood banks and guide the UCB collection strategies of these banks.
+When used for autologous transplantation, no matching is required, effectively avoiding graft-versus-host disease[18,19].
+In recent years, UCB has become a major source of cells widely applied in the medical field.
+The establishment of a methodology for analyzing data from UCB donors and newborns can help to optimize the resource management of public cord blood banks and guide their collection strategies.